Latest Global Ecommerce Statistics (Trends to Watch)

 What does this mean for you as an Online Brand?
 This growth in e-commerce sales represents a significant opportunity.
 As consumers continue to embrace digital shopping, businesses that can successfully harness online channels to reach their customers and offer a seamless, convenient shopping experience will be well-positioned to capture a growing share of the market.

-2. Ecommerce Sales and Growth by Country
+2. Ecommerce Sales And Growth By Country

 In terms of market volume, China is expected to generate the most revenue in 2023, with a projected figure of $1.4t, and skyrocket to $3.3t in 2025.
 This growth is driven by a rapidly growing number of e-commerce users in the country, which is expected to reach 5.3b users by 2027.
 User penetration in China is expected to reach 83.5% in 2025.